University of Southern Denmark: Campuses

-The University of Southern Denmark has six campuses, mainly located in the southern part of Denmark: campus Odense on the island of Funen, campus Slagelse and campus Copenhagen on the island of Zealand, as well as campus Kolding, campus Esbjerg and campus Alsion in Sønderborg, all on the Jutland peninsula.
+The University of Southern Denmark has six campuses, mainly located in the southern part of Denmark: Campus Odense on the island of Funen, Campus Slagelse and Campus Copenhagen on the island of Zealand, as well as Campus Kolding, Campus Esbjerg, Campus Alsion in Sønderborg and from 2026 Campus Vejle, all on the Jutland peninsula.

 The campus in Slagelse is officially being discontinued as of 2027, with the university citing issues finding another institution interested in taking over.

 The physical buildings of SDU cover an area of 272,554 m^{2} (2007), a figure that has increased from 181,450 m^{2} in 1999 when the university merger was implemented.

 The university of Southern Denmark is an active member of the University of the Arctic.
 UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

 The university participates in UArctic's mobility program, north2north.
 The aim of that program is to enable students of member institutions to study in different parts of the North.